 Yes, the vaccine usually prevents flu in 4 to 6 people in every 10 who have it.
 Flu viruses are constantly changing, the vaccine is changed each year to match the new flu viruses.

-When people get flu they tend to become ill quite quickly.
+When people get the flu they tend to become ill quite quickly.
 Symptoms include fever, chills, headaches and aching muscles, often with a cough and sore throat.
 Often people who get the flu feel so ill they need to stay in bed for a few days.

 Lots of people ask how to get rid of the flu, but the best remedy is to rest at home, keep warm and drink plenty of water.
 You can take paracetamol or ibuprofen to lower a high temperature and relieve aches if necessary.
-If you can’t get out then our team at Peak Pharmacy Online can help.

 Use a tissue when you sneeze or cough and wash your hands or use a hand sanitiser to help stop flu spreading.
 Antibiotics won’t help.